garden-io/garden/docs/terraform-plugin/configure-provider.md

 The `initRoot` parameter tells Garden that there is a Terraform working directory at the specified path.
 If you don't specify this, Garden doesn't attempt to apply a stack when initializing the provider.

 Notice also that we're providing an output value from the stack to the `kubernetes` provider.
 This can be very powerful, and allows you to fully codify your full project setup, not just the services running in your environment.
-Any Garden module can also reference the provider outputs in the exact same way, so you can easily provide your services with any information they need to operate.
+Any Garden action can also reference the provider outputs in the exact same way, so you can easily provide your services with any information they need to operate.